How to train your own Service Dog

 This website is to help my client’s training process so they and those that stumble onto this website have a template to refer to.

-Service Dog training requires the owner to carry on with the training when the trainer is not there.
+Service Dog training sometimes requires the owner to carry on with some of the training when the trainer is not there.

-I use a clicker (sometimes depending on the dog) for a marker, but I also use “yes” and “good”.
-You’ll actually hear me say good a lot in the videos.
+In the training videos you’ll hear me say “yes” and “good” and only sometimes use a clicker.
 It’s difficult for owner/handlers to coordinate the clicker so verbal markers are easier to use.
 I am a huge advocate of treats though.
 I experiment until I can find the perfect treat, as I have some dogs that are very picky.

 Most of my training advise is what I’ve picked up from training dogs (what works and what doesn’t work) and from about a million seminars and books I’ve read, enjoyed and learned from.

 Through out this website, I’ll give you information that will help you on the road to a well trained Service Dog.
-You’ll find information about the law, certification, training and other information regarding acquiring a Service Dog and putting you on the right track for training.
+You’ll find information about the law, certification, training and information regarding acquiring a Service Dog that will put you on the right track for training.

 I’m also going to throw in some fun information to make your dog a star.
 Actually it’s not that easy, but it’s really fun to see your dog in print or on the screen.
 Since some of the skills you use to train your Service Dog can be used for media, I decided to throw it in….just for fun.

 To buy a fully trained Service Dog has become astronomically expensive.
-It is a very laborious task and depending on the responsibilities of the Service Dog, it can take years.
+This is because it is a very laborious task and depending on the responsibilities of the Service Dog, it can take years.

-Most Service Dogs purchased are already trained and the training must continue even on a fully trained dog.
+Most Service Dogs purchased are already trained and the training usually continues even on a fully trained dog.
 It is possible to train a dog yourself, but you must have patience, a bond with the dog, an appropriate breed for your needs, and did I mention patience?